poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 `pub ref mut`.

 ### When using a pattern

+Irrefutable patterns can be used in functions arguments today, and juste like `self`, they raise some questions.

 - `pub` **cannot** be used here since there is no identifier for it to expose.
 - The identifier **cannot** be a pattern.
 Its only use is as a public facing name, it does not